Can an employer use security cameras to spy on employees

 • Employee Morale: Constant surveillance can negatively impact employee morale, leading to decreased productivity and job satisfaction.

-See also How many gigabytes do security cameras use
+See also How many exterior security cameras do i need

 Employee Rights and Protections